Habitable Snowballs: Temperate Land Conditions, Liquid Water, and Implications for CO$_2$ Weathering: Introduction

 \subsection{Snowball Stability}

 On Earth, the planet's surface temperature is regulated on geological timescales by the carbon-silicate cycle.
-Carbon dioxide (CO$_2$) in the air is dissolved into rainwater and delivered to the surface, where it undergoes a temperature-sensitive weathering reaction with rock to form cap carbonates.
-These rocks are eventually recycled into the mantle, where the CO$_2$ can be regassed into the atmosphere \citep{Berner2004,pierrehumbertbook}.
-On planets lacking vascular land plants, the weathering rate is strongly coupled to the surface temperature, so that weathering and outgassing form a negative feedback between the surface temperature and CO$_2$ level \citep{walker81,wk97,kump00,pierrehumbertbook}.
-This results in the climate trending towards an equilibrium temperature on geological timescales \citep{pierrehumbertbook}.
+Carbon dioxide (CO$_2$) in the air is dissolved into rainwater and delivered to the surface, where it undergoes a temperature-sensitive weathering reaction with rock to form carbonates.
+These rocks are eventually recycled into the mantle, where the CO$_2$ can be regassed into the atmosphere \citep{Sleep2001,Berner2004,pierrehumbertbook}.
+On Earth-like planets, the weathering rate is strongly coupled to the surface temperature through the reaction efficiency and the precipitation rate, so that weathering and outgassing form a negative feedback between the surface temperature and CO$_2$ level \citep{walker81,wk97,kump00,pierrehumbertbook}.
+Therefore, there is a global temperature at which outgassing and weathering are in equilibrium, and the climate will trend toward this temperature on geological timescales \citep{pierrehumbertbook}.

-On planets with low outgassing rates, this equilibrium temperature may be below the point at which the climate transitions to snowball states \citep{pierrehumbert05}.
-Previous studies have proposed that a cessation of weathering due to globally cold conditions could mean that such planets slowly outgas enough CO$_2$ to eventually deglaciate, resulting in limit cycles \citep{Menou2015,HaqqMisra2016,Paradise2017}.
-However, if weathering were able to proceed during snowball episodes as a result of small seasonally-warm regions, it is possible that some planets would become trapped in snowball states.
-We therefore extend our methods in \citet{Paradise2017} to measure the weathering rates of such climates, and therefore determine the limits of snowball stability.
+On planets with low outgassing rates, this equilibrium temperature may be colder than the transition to a snowball state \citep{pierrehumbert05}.
+Previous studies have proposed that a cessation of weathering due to globally cold conditions could mean that such planets slowly outgas enough CO$_2$ to eventually exit snowball, resulting in limit cycles \citep{Menou2015,HaqqMisra2016,Paradise2017}.
+In other words, no stable point exists in low-outgassing regimes.
+However, if continental weathering were able to proceed during snowball episodes due to small seasonally-warm regions, this would provide an additional stable point for planets with low outgassing rates, allowing some planets to become trapped in snowball states.
+We therefore extend our methods in \citet{Paradise2017} to constrain the continental weathering rates of such climates, and therefore determine the limits of snowball stability.